darwishdanial/panelAssignment/panel_assignment/README_RF.md

-# README.md

-# Panel Assignment ML Pipeline - Overview
+# Random Forest Panel Assignment Pipeline - Overview

-This repository contains a machine learning pipeline for predicting academic panel assignments based on project type and area.
-The workflow is organized in the `panel_assignment/notebooks_RF` folder, with each notebook representing a key step in the process.
+This is an overview of machine learning pipeline for predicting academic panel assignments using Random Forest

 ## Workflow Overview